oxomoto/oxomoto.github.io/projects/memoire-library.md

 As a result of this, small imprints only receive limited distribution in each country or sometimes don't even leave the country of origin.
 The only place to encounter the book is at a niche bookstore before it gets sold out.
 After that the book solely lives on in the collectors library, public libraries have no interest or budget for niche publications.

-Buying is ofcourse an option but the constant addition of new fascinating books makes this endeavour an unrealistic prospect.
+Buying is of course an option but the constant addition of new fascinating books makes this endeavour an unrealistic prospect.

 Even public libraries and local bookstores aren't capable to acquire the vast proposal of various new books.
 Books that range from any type of subject to language to edition size.